banisterious/obsidian-oneirometrics/docs/user/reference/metrics.md

 **Helper text:**

-This metric captures the richness and vividness of the sensory information you recall from your dream.
+The richness and vividness of the sensory information you recall from your dream.

 **Detailed description:**